-If you’ve spent your winter break cleaning out, you may be wondering, “I’ve decluttered: now what”?
+If you’ve spent the start of your summer break cleaning out the closets, you may be wondering, “I’ve decluttered: now what”?
 We’ve got a few ways you can get rid of all the things you no longer need to clutter your home with.

 Thrift & Consignment Stores

 Thrift stores are a great way to get rid of stuff you don’t need.
 Often you can just pull up to a designated “drop off” spot and someone will unload the items for you.
 Be sure to get a receipt so you can claim your donation on your taxes.

 Many thrift stores support causes.
 Check to see if ones in your area support a cause you’re passionate about, like pets or veterans.
 Then donate to that specific thrift store.